 The world is moving quickly, and with it comes the development of technology.

-If you do not have a strong presence online and an organized digital marketing scheme, you lose out on an entirely new customer base.
+If you do not have a strong presence online and an organized online nursery marketing scheme, you lose out on an entirely new customer base.

 Studies demonstrate that between 70-80% of consumers research a company online before they visit a small business or make a purchase with them (Blue Corona, 2019).

-For a garden center, most business owners have seen the same clientele in for the last decade.
+For a plant nursery, most business owners have seen the same clientele in for the last decade.
 But what about reaching out to expand your client base?
 To replace clients that have gone elsewhere or have lost interest in the hobby?

-If you’re just getting started with a digital marketing plan, it can all seem overwhelming.
-If this is how you feel, then look into investing in your business with our help, Bloom, Digital Marketing for Garden Centers.
+If you’re just getting started with a plant nursery or plant nursery marketing plan, it can all seem overwhelming.
+If this is how you feel, then look into investing in your business with our help, Bloom, plant nursery marketing strategies.

 It’s best to come up with your priority list and research the most effective areas when trying to structure a plan yourself and go into it prepared.
 Look through these tips and focus areas to develop an individualized systematic approach.